intel/cri-resource-manager/docs/policy/dynamic-pools.md

 4. Each logical CPU belongs to and belongs to at most one dynamic-pool.
 There cannot be CPUs that do not belong to any dynamic-pool.
 5. The number of CPUs in a dynamic-pool can change.
 If CPUs are added to a dynamic-pool, then all containers in the dynamic-pool can use more CPUs.
 The opposite is true if the CPUs are removed.
 6. As CPUs are added to or removed from the dynamic-pool, the CPUs are reconfigured according to the dynamic-pool's CPU class attributes or the idle CPU class attributes.
-7. Update the number of CPUs in dynamic-pools:
+7. Updating the number of CPUs in dynamic-pools:
    - The dynamic-pool policy needs to update the number of CPUs in dynamic-pools when starting policy, creating pods, deleting pods, updating configurations, and at regular intervals.
    - The number of CPUs in the dynamic-pools is determined by the requests of containers and CPU utilization in the dynamic-pools.
-On the premise that the CPUs in each dynamic-pool can meet the requests of the pods in the pool, the CPUs are allocated based on the utilization of the workload.
+   - The number of CPUs allocated in each dynamic-pool is the sum of the requests of the containers in the dynamic pool and the CPUs allocated based on the CPU utilization of the workload.
 8. When a new container is created on a Kubernetes node, the policy first decides the type of the dynamic-pool that will run the container.
 The decision is based on the annotation of the pod, or the namespace if annotations are not given.

 ## Deployment